 - Bánh Ướt Lòng Gà – alley 126 Nguyễn Cư Trinh Street, Dist.1.
 This is the one sells Banh Uot with chicken giblet.

 Price range: $1.5 – $3 (VND 40,000 – 80,000)

-Typically a bowl of Hu Tieu Nam Vang has rice noodle, soup made by pork bone, shrimp, chopped pork, sliced lean pork, pork offal, squid, quail egg.
-You will have the choices between dry Hu Tieu or wet Hu Tieu.
-The difference is, with dry Hu Tieu Nam Vang the soup will be served in a separated bowl, and with wet Hu Tieu soup will be added in the same bowl of main dish.
+Typically a bowl of Hu Tieu Nam Vang has rice noodles, a soup made by pork bone, shrimp, chopped pork, sliced lean pork, pork offal, squid, quail egg.
+You will have the choices between dry Hu Tieu and wet Hu Tieu.
+The difference is, with dry Hu Tieu Nam Vang the soup will be served in a separate bowl, and with wet Hu Tieu soup will be added in the same bowl of the main dish.
 People usually add herbs, veg, and especially minced garlic to boost the flavor, making it boom in your mouth.

 Where to find Hu Tieu Nam Vang in Saigon?

 - Hủ Tiếu Nhân Quán – 488 Nguyễn Thị Minh Khai Street, Ward 2, Dist.3